einoj/chess/README.md

 # How to build

 Run `make` in the repository directory, this will produce two binaries.
 One commandline version of the game `chessCLI` and a GTK-3 GUI version `chessGUI`.

+## Windows

+For windows the mingw64 cross compiler is needed.
+Ubuntu does not have mingw64-gtk3 available so for building for windows I suggest using fedora, where it can be installed with `sudo dnf install mingw64-gtk3`.